A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Introduction

 \section{Introduction}

-In 2022, over 188,000 people were diagnosed with laryngeal cancer worldwide.
-With cases predicted to rise by 66.2\% by 2050, efficient diagnosis is necessary to reduce mortality rates \citep{bray_global_2024}.
-Early detection of laryngeal cancer improves a patient's survival rates and increases treatment options, allowing for a better quality of life post-treatment \citep{cancer_research_uk_survival_2019, cancer_research_uk_treatment_2021}.
+In 2022, over 188,000 people were diagnosed with laryngeal cancer worldwide with cases predicted to rise by 66.2\% by 2050 \cite{brayGlobalCancerStatistics2024}.
+Early detection of laryngeal cancer improves a patient's survival rates and increases treatment options, allowing for a better quality of life post-treatment meaning that efficient diagnosis is essential \cite{cancerresearchukSurvivalLaryngealCancer2019, cancerresearchukTreatmentOptionsLaryngeal2021}.

 Current diagnostic procedures require invasive techniques, such as nasendoscopy or laryngoscopy, to obtain specimens for biopsy.
-Nasendoscopy, performed as an outpatient procedure, uses a small fibre-optic camera to view the larynx via the nose, while a direct laryngoscopy is performed under general anaesthetic in the operating theatre \citep{nhs_laryngeal_2017}.
+Nasendoscopy, performed as an outpatient procedure, uses a small fibre-optic camera to view the larynx via the nose, while a direct laryngoscopy is performed under general anaesthetic in the operating theatre \cite{nhsLaryngealLarynxCancer2017}.
 These methods are uncomfortable, invasive and resource-intensive.
+Reducing these would reduce discomfort for patients and save money for healthcare systems.

+Current referral pipelines are also inefficient with only 2.7-4.3\% of patients referred on the urgent suspected cancer pathway for head and neck cancers in the UK having a cancer diagnosis \cite{nhs_digital_urgent_2024}.
+This means that clinicians are overburdened, and patients are caused unnecessary stress while waiting for appointments as well as having to endure uncomfortable tests.
+By re-prioritising low-risk patients not only would the burden on the healthcare system be eased, but the cost incurred by patients in transport to appointments and loss in income caused by taking time of work to attend appointments may be reduced.

 Artificial intelligence (AI) analysis of voice has been suggested as a non-invasive screening tool for the detection of laryngeal cancer, reducing the need for invasive and uncomfortable medical tests.
-Such a tool may be able to screen patients with concerns regarding their voice, prioritise those at the highest risk of a cancer diagnosis, expedite their specific care pathway, and increase the accessibility of diagnosis by reducing the need for expensive medical equipment as well as reducing patient stress and the load on the medical system.
+Such a tool may be able to screen patients with concerns regarding their voice, prioritise those at the highest risk of a cancer diagnosis, expedite their specific care pathway increasing the efficiency of referral systems.
+This would also increase the accessibility of diagnosis by reducing the need for expensive medical equipment as well as reducing patient stress and the load on the medical system.